-During the reporting period, Council received a total of 15 formal access applications (including withdrawn applications but not invalid applications).
+During the reporting period, Council received a total of 27 formal access applications, including 4 withdrawn applications but not invalid applications.
+In one case a new application was submitted.

 Number of refused applications for Schedule 1 information

 Government Information (Public Access) Regulation 2009 Reg (7) (c)